RESEARCH AND REPORTS

 Reported here in the Guardian https://www.theguardian.com/world/2022/sep/29/sexual-harassment-and-racism-endemic-in-uk-music-sector and available to download here from the ISM website https://www.ism.org/dignity-at-work-2-discrimination-in-the-music-sector

-In July 22 the government’s Women and Equalities Committee launched a specific inquiry into ‘misogyny in music’.
-I co-authored a response to this on behalf of The F-List for Music.
-The commitee call stated:
+In July 22 the government’s Women and Equalities Select Committee launched a specific inquiry into ‘misogyny in music‘.
+They asked 5 specific questions;

-I have co-authored numerous reports for arts management consultancy CounterCulture, most recently a comprehensive 4-year impact review of festival consortium Without Walls.
+I have co-authored numerous reports for arts management consultancy CounterCulture, including a comprehensive 4-year impact review of festival consortium Without Walls.

 In 2019 I published Counting the Music Industry, a gender gap analysis of over 300 music publishers and record labels in the UK.
 This research revealed that just over 14% of writers currently signed to publishers and just under 20% of acts signed to labels are female.
 This gap is surprisingly large and is indicative of widespread discrimination against women in the music industry.